luizppa/third-person-camera/README.md

 The height is relative to the transform of the follow target.

-The camera circles around the target with a radius that is equal to the quadractic interpolation of the surrounding rings's radius and its height is clamped by the top and bottom rings.
+The camera circles around the target with a radius that is equal to the quadratic interpolation of the surrounding rings's radius and its height is clamped by the top and bottom rings.

-The resulting rings are shwon in the editor like so:
+The resulting rings are shown in the editor like so:

 <p align="center">
   <img src="./Assets/Docs/orbits.png" alt="Rings shown in editor"/>